7ROBE/Ubuntu-Server-Guide/README.md

 ## Conclusion

-Your Ubuntu Server is now set up with OpenSSH for remote access, a static IP address for consistent networking, and several recommended tools for improving security, performance, and management.
+Your Ubuntu Server is now set up with OpenSSH for remote access, a static IP address for consistent networking, Samba for file sharing, and several recommended tools for improving security, performance, and management.
 Follow the best practices to maintain your server’s health and security over time.
 Keep your system updated, monitor performance, and secure access to prevent unauthorized activities.

 With this setup, you're ready to run a stable and secure server environment.
 Enjoy your newly configured Ubuntu Server!